psu-libraries/fams_tools/README.md

 # Activity Insight Integration

 This app parses data from faculty CVs, and integrates data into Activity Insight.
+It also stores backups of the Activity Insight database.

 ## Dependencies